 The RF chain is that part of a device – smartphone, tablet, laptop, Wi-Fi access point etc. – which encodes, transmits, receives and decodes radio signals.
 Its quality is critical to the quality and strength of wireless signals, and to the quality of the network connection they carry.

 Sometimes, RF chain quality is not very symmetric.
 The network performance of a high-quality smartphone, for example, will be negatively impacted by a poor-quality Wi-Fi AP.

 When it comes to client equipment, it’s not only the quality of the RF chain that determines your Wi-Fi networking experience.
-Other parameters, like build quality and the quality of Wi-Fi drivers can affect a particular device’s signal quality or speed.
+Other parameters, like the build quality and the quality of Wi-Fi drivers, can affect a particular device’s signal quality or speed.